fedora-infra/pkgdb2/doc/configuration.rst

 ``flask-fas-openid`` plugin which can be configured to usea different endpoint, thus allowing other project to use pkgdb2.

-Here below are listed the configuration key to use to authenticate your users against another FedOAuth instance than the default one.
+Here below are listed the configuration keys to use to authenticate your users against another FedOAuth instance than the default one.